 Very few managers contemplate hiring a person without a conversation.
 And for that matter, few applicants would be happy to accept a job offer without ever speaking to someone in the organization.
 So job interviews are going to happen.
 What can leaders, managers, and HR professionals who are striving to build a highly capable organization with a great culture do to convert resistance to structured job interviews into enthusiastic support for using the best hiring practices?

-Many interviewers resist structured interviews simply out of reluctance to give up autonomy., Autonomy is one of the three basic psychological needs that drive human behavior and intrinsic motivation.
+Many interviewers resist structured interviews simply out of reluctance to give up autonomy3,6.
+Autonomy is one of the three basic psychological needs that drive human behavior and intrinsic motivation7.
 Interviewers want control over the questions they ask and over the interview process in general.
 Unstructured interviews carry this freedom, while structured interviews constrain interviewer choice.

 Autonomy is valuable when harnessed to create a stellar structured job interview.
 Create a structured interview team and empower team members to collaboratively develop the best questions to predict fit with your organization and performance excellence.
 Test the interview questions with people already in the organization or in a specific job.
 Get feedback about ways to improve questions even more.